codidact/co-design/docs_src/utilities/javascript.md

 ### Dismiss

 Co-Design JS supports dismissing target elements.
-To create a dismisser, you need to give the trigger this attribute:
+To create a dismisser, you need to give the trigger these attributes:

 - `data-dismiss` with a CSS selector selecting the target
+- (optionally) `data-dismiss-soft` for a more soft dismissal (first decrease opacity)

 {% example "dismiss" %}
 <p>Click the close button to remove the notice:</p>